CMF-Garden-services/cmfgardenservices/README.md

-This is a landing page for a small landscaping business
+This is a landing page for a landscaping business